 Course Description

 Computer Science is taught by Ms. Taricco and introduces students to basic programming languages: HTML with CSS and Java.
 The class consists of several labs with tasks that we must code a solution for.
 So far, we have reviewed data types, using objects, boolean algebra, iterations, static arrays, and ArrayLists.
-Scroll down to view a few of my favorite programs.
+Nearing the end of the year, we are grouped in smaller teams to develop an app to aid any community.
+Scroll down to view a few of my favorite programs and learn more about my team's project.

 Line Art